-The CEO is responsible for the entire company and its goals over time, making decisions at a more broad spectrum.
+The CEO is responsible for the entire company and its goals over time, making decisions on a broader spectrum.
 The COO can be more involved in the company's day-to-day operations, acting as the "eyes on the floor" for the CEO.

 Both Tim Cook and Jeff Williams have very similar styles of leadership, which, given their background commonalities, isn't unusual.
 Williams is different in his approach to product management, acting more hands-on with the product teams.
 This is likely because of his education in mechanical engineering.

-We don't get to see Apple's COO speak very often.
+We don't often get to see Apple's COO speak.
 He usually does some presenting during Apple events, but Tim Cook handles the company's public speaking in most situations.

 No, Not Chief Design Officer

-With Jony Ive's departure from Apple, there was a huge leadership vacuum left in his wake.
+With Jony Ive's departure from Apple, there was an enormous leadership vacuum left in his wake.
 Ive's title, Chief Design Officer, may have been an honorary one and likely won't be used again anytime soon.

 Williams is acting as oversight for design until the company places more permanent leadership.
 This means that Evans Hankey and Allan Dye, Vice President of Industrial Design and Vice President of Human Interface Design, respectively, report to the COO.

-Williams is not new to design, as he played a part in the Apple Watch design and ultimate release.
+Williams is not new to design, as he played a part in the Apple Watch's design and ultimate release.

 Apple Health, Fitness, and Research